yashas-13/cuz2/README.md

 ## Overview

-This repository contains an advanced, enterprise-level Supply Chain Management (SCM) system designed specifically for pharmaceutical manufacturers, Clearing & Forwarding Agents (CFAs), and stockists.
+This repository contains plans for an advanced, enterprise-level Supply Chain Management (SCM) system designed specifically for pharmaceutical manufacturers, Clearing & Forwarding Agents (CFAs), and stockists.
 The system ensures a tightly controlled in-house process flow where the Manufacturer retains authoritative oversight, with all CFA actions requiring explicit Manufacturer approval.

+## Project Status

+At the moment this repository only includes documentation describing the intended architecture and workflows.
+The backend and frontend code referenced below has not yet been implemented.
+The documents serve as a blueprint for future development.

 ## Key Functionalities